poppykode/musala-drones/README.md

 # musala-drones
-this project has 5 Rest APIs to do the following
+This project has 5 Rest APIs to do the following
 - registering a drone;
 - loading a drone with medication items;
 - checking loaded medication items for a given drone;